mp3guy/PAC7302/README.md

 PAC7302
 =======

-Small applet to configure/calibrate the PAC7302 USB camera (Technika H16WC-01 from Tesco).
+Small application to configure/calibrate the PAC7302 USB camera (Technika H16WC-01 from Tesco).

 Performs intrinsic and distortion parameter calibration.
 Also rectifies image and shows scaleless 3D pose of camera in OpenGL view.